nmbr73/Shaderfuse/Tools/Scripts/Comp/Shaderfuse/Repository Tools/README.md

 ## Installer

-'Create an INSTALLER script for every Fuse' DOES NOT WORK YET!
-DOES NOTHING FOR THE TIME BEING!
+'Create an INSTALLER script for every Fuse'.
+Traverses your working copy for valid Fuses (valid means testes at least on Windows and Mac) and creates an installer Lua file that can be used to install a particular Fuse via drag'n'drop on any other DaFusion installation.

 ## Markdown